zig-gamedev/zig-gamedev/README.md

 ## Sample applications

-Some of the sample applications are described below.
+Some of the sample applications are listed below.
 More can be found in [samples](samples/) directory.

 1. [simple raytracer](samples/simple_raytracer): This sample implements basic hybrid renderer.
 It uses rasterization to resolve primary rays and raytracing for shadow rays.